pathsjp/imce/README.txt

 Probably talking about tinyMCE or FCKeditor.
 See INTEGRATION METHODS to learn to integrate it by yourself.

 - Upload does not work in Opera
 Jquery form plugin before version 2.09 has problems with Opera 9.2+.
-Replace Drupal's misc/jquery.form.js with http://jqueryjs.googlecode.com/svn/trunk/plugins/form/jquery.form.js
+Replace Drupal's misc/jquery.form.js with the one at http://jquery.malsup.com/form/#download

 - IMCE may have problem working with Google Analytics and Secure pages modules.
 Just make sure to add imce* path to the exceptions list of these modules.